kreynolds/vibe_zstd/README.md

 - `new(dict_data)` - Creates a decompression dictionary from the given data.
 - `size()` - Returns the size of the dictionary in memory (in bytes).
 - `dict_id()` - Returns the dictionary ID.
 Returns 0 if the dictionary is raw content.
+- `DDict.estimate_memory(dict_size)` - Class method that estimates memory usage in bytes for a decompression dictionary of the given size.

 ### VibeZstd::Compress::Writer (Streaming Compression)